Simon Thomas (politician)

-He resigned as an Assembly Member and his party membership on 25 July 2018, following arrest by police on suspicion of possession of indecent images.
+Thomas resigned as an Assembly Member and his party membership on 25 July 2018, following arrest by police on suspicion of possession of indecent images.
 On 3 October 2018, he pleaded guilty to three counts of making indecent images of children.
 On 31 October 2018 he was given a 26-week jail sentence, suspended for two years.

 Early life

 He went to Aberdare Boys' Grammar School (became Aberdare Boys' Comprehensive School in 1978).
 At the University of College Wales, Aberystwyth, he gained a BA in Welsh and Education in 1985.
 He gained a Postgraduate diploma (DipLib) from the College of Librarianship Wales (CLW) in Llanbadarn Fawr, Aberystwyth in 1988 (College became part of the university in 1989).

 He was assistant curator for the National Library of Wales from 1986 to 1992.
-From 1992 to 1994, he was Policy and Research Officer for the Taff-Ely borough council.
+From 1992 to 1994, he was a political advisor for the Plaid-run Taff-Ely borough council.
 From 1994 to 2000, he was Rural Development Manager for the JIGSO rural development agency.

 Thomas is the father of two children.
 At the time of his trial, he lived in Penparcau, a village south of Aberystwyth.
 Locals have raised concern that he lives on the same street as a primary school.